Student council: United Kingdom

 Student Councils (sometimes Student Voice, School Council, Student Parliament, and Student Union) at secondary school level are usually bodies nominated by teachers in state schools (and public and private schools without a house system).
 There are some regional networks between the representative bodies.

 Furthermore, in England, some Student Councils maintain quite a hierarchical structure: the Representatives at the bottom, followed by the Secretary, Treasurer, Vice-chairman and chairman.
 This latter position is arguably the most important as it is down to this one person to run and organise the council, ensure relevant topics are discussed and—when necessary—remove members.

 In Wales, the School Councils (Wales) Regulations 2005 made the establishment of School Councils a statutory requirement on all maintained primary and secondary schools in the country.
 The regulations also require that Councils meet regularly, that members of the School Council are elected by fellow pupils by means of a secret ballot, and that the School Council can nominate up to two of their number to serve as associate members on the school's Board of Governors.

 In universities, the student council is the apex body of the students and members are elected in systematic votings.
 In many universities, it also functions as an umbrella parliament for students' unions from different institutes.

 United States

 Associated student body organizations in the United States function often similarly to others.
 In most educational systems the council is considered to be an elective/club of individuals working for unity upon their campuses.
 The club fundraises, supports students, and hosts events such as dances.

+The class secretary is a position in student councils responsible for collecting trash and recording notes.
+They help the class leader record information on the class members, including class attendance and enrollment forms.
+The class secretary is supposed to pay close attention to the details and are required to have strong communications skills.
+Most educational institutions that hold a class secretary position also have a handbook for the class secretary.
+The class secretary helps ensure that all duties and meetings run smoothly.